gabfssilva/flaxy/README.md

-# flaxy
+# Flaxy

-A collection of ready-to-use Neural Networks built on Flax
+Composable reusable neural network architectures built on top of Flax NNX and JAX.